The first major drug efficacy trial will begin soon in the UK to test the effects of cannabis medication for treating certain symptoms of dementia.

 Alzheimer’s Research UK has committed £300,000 funding to trial.
 The volunteers will take Sativex or a placebo for four weeks, then results will be compared.
 Lead researcher Dag Aarsland explained that even though most people associate Alzheimer’s disease with memory loss, the affliction is a very complex condition that can affect individual patients in several different ways.
 Aarsland explains that many of them become agitated or even aggressive.

 There are very few real treatments for the psychiatric and behavioral symptoms that accompany dementia.
 There is no cure for either Alzheimer’s or dementia – just medications to treat the symptoms.

-The Sativex trial will be a Phase 2 trial, meaning that at the outset, the drug is not expected to have any effectiveness for dementia.
-Researchers will test the drug on patients to determine its efficacy, side effects and practicality at administering it as a mouth spray, its current formulation.
+The Sativex trial will be a Phase 2 trial, meaning that at the outset, the drug is not expected to have any effect on dementia.
+Researchers will test the drug on patients to determine its efficacy, side effects, and practicality at administering it as a mouth spray, its current formulation.

 Alzheimer’s research does not have a good success story.
 In clinical trials conducted between 2002 to 2012, nearly all (99.6%) failed.
 The Alzheimer’s Research UK chief science officer David Reynolds explained that the Sativex testing is vital because a wide range of approaches should be considered to help people effectively manage and live with the disease.

 Canadian researchers have also studied cannabis’ effect on aggression and agitation.
 In particular, they have studied Nabilone, a synthetic cannabinoid originally developed for nausea and vomiting that accompanies chemotherapy.
 In Canada, Nabilone is widely used to treat chronic pain, and the country has also conducted trials looking at Nabilone’s effectiveness for MS and fibromyalgia.